-|Statins||Statin drugs lower LDL cholesterol by slowing down the liver’s production of cholesterol.
-They also increase the liver’s ability to remove LDL cholesterol that is already in the blood.|
+|Statins||Statins reduce LDL (bad) cholesterol by slowing the production of cholesterol in the liver.
+They also increase the liver’s ability to eliminate LDL cholesterol, which is already in the blood.|

-|Bile acid sequestrants||Bile acid sequestrants help remove cholesterol from the blood stream by removing bile acids.
-The body needs bile acids and makes them by breaking down LDL cholesterol.|
+|Bile acid sequestrants||Bile acid sequestrants, help eliminate cholesterol from the bloodstream, by eliminating bile acids.
+The body needs bile acids and produces them by breaking down LDL cholesterol.
+(Cholesterol prevention)|

 |Niacin, or nicotinic acid||Niacin is a B vitamin that can improve all lipoprotein levels.
 Nicotinic acid raises high-density lipoprotein (HDL) cholesterol levels while lowering total cholesterol, LDL cholesterol, and triglyceride levels.|

-|Fibrates||Fibrates mainly lower triglycerides and, to a lesser extent, increase HDL levels.|
+|Fibrates||Fibrates primarily lower triglycerides and, to a lesser extent, increase levels of HDL (good) cholesterol.|